cfaulkner985/hollywood-reviews/README.md

 ### Other
 I got help for the ratings slider bar from https://css-tricks.com/styling-cross-browser-compatible-range-inputs-css// which can be viewed in my Reviwes and Edit Reviews page

+I got help with the search for a movie funtion from https://stackoverflow.com/questions/49937047/alert-notification-not-found-after-search-string-on-page-html/49937156

 My mentor Rohit Sharma was a great help guided me through this project.